HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 - We will refer to this vague and sometimes confusing relationship of 'Intranet to Internet' as *Interweb*, so that we can say that Things that do not have such Interweb connectivity are **not** IoT.
 - Perhaps IoT is better called Interweb-of-Things.

+## Elspic, The Emerging Science of Electronic Conspicuity

-And yet almost paradoxically, this new emerging age is causing data from even the smallest of circuit-boards, to magically appear on the otherside of the world despite not being an IoT device!
+Quite paradoxically, this new emerging age of Electronic Conspicuity is causing data from even the smallest of circuit-boards, to magically appear on the otherside of the world despite not being an IoT device!
 The Interweb was not involved!

 So where the general definitions of IoT start to break down, is where connectivity and transmission occurs is a context that is not Interweb based, and yet data magically appears from a device, or to and subsequently on a device, that does not use any of the Interweb's protocols - for example, HTTP, TCP, and others.